-Join Scott Simpson for an in-depth discussion in this video Listing files in a folder, part of Up and Running with AppleScript.
+Join Scott Simpson for an in-depth discussion in this video Listing files in a folder, part of Learning AppleScript.

 …So, the watermarking application will start out…working with files inside of a folder.…I have a folder of images here on my desktop, and I want to get…a list of them into an AppleScript…application so I can do something with them.…I'll open up a new script file and start building the skeleton of the app.…I'll set up a comment up here about what the app does.…In this case, this app adds watermark information to images.…And then, I'll write the beginning of the…code that we'll use for this program going forward.…That will specify the folder where images are that I want to work with.…So since I'm working with files and…folders, I'll be using the Finder application.…